Aaditya-Vaid/LLM-Application/README.md

 # Project Description

 In this project, I made a text translation app using LangChain and Streamlit.
+It is a simple app that uses Groq+Llama3 as its working model.